spiegelib/spiegelib/README.md

 - Bi-directional Long Short Term Memory with Highway Layers (LSTM++)
 - Convolutional Neural Network (CNN)

+The ``DatasetGenerator`` class can be used to create datasets of synthesizer patches for training and validating deep learning models.

 ###### Evolutionary Algorithms

 Evolutionary algorithms, including genetic algorithms, supported using the [DEAP framework](https://github.com/DEAP/deap). *SpiegeLib* includes the following algorithms which have been used in previous automatic synthesizer programming research: